fa-alvarez/python-examples/README.md

 ### convert_distance.py
 The convert_distance function returns the phrase "X miles equals Y km", with Y having only 1 decimal place.
 For example, convert_distance(12) returns "12 miles equals 19.2 km".

+### double_word.py
+The double_word function returns the same word repeated twice, followed by the length of the new doubled word.
+For example, double_word("hello") returns "hellohello10".